GoogleCloudPlatform/healthcare/deploy/README.md

 1. If a `forseti` block is defined:

-    *   Runs the Forseti installer to deploy a Forseti instance (user may be prompted during installation)
+    *   Uses the Forseti Terraform module to deploy a Forseti instance.
     *   Grants permissions for each project to the Forseti service account so they may be monitored.